Cyprus at the 2016 Summer Paralympics: Swimming

-Born on 25 August 1986, Karolina Pelendritou has lost 97% percent of her central vision in her retina, rendering her unable to see details from a long distance.
-She is classified as SB12 but the International Paralympic Committee and the Organizing Committee of the Olympic and Paralympic Games Rio 2016 assigned her to compete in the SB13 category because there were no other swimmers in her classification who qualified for the Games.
+Born on 25 August 1986, Karolina Pelendritou has lost 97 per cent of her central vision in her retina, rendering her unable to see details from a long distance.
+She is classified as SB12 but the International Paralympic Committee and the Rio 2016 Organising Committee for the Olympic and Paralympic Games assigned her to compete in the SB13 category because there were no other swimmers in her classification who qualified for the Games.
 Pelendritou was competing in the Summer Paralympic Games for the fourth time in her career, having represented Cyprus at the previous three Summer Paralympics.
 She said before the Games, "First of all I do not know in advance whether the upcoming Paralympic Games of my career will be equally important as the three previous ones.
 In Athens, Beijing and London I climbed the podium.
 Now; I want it, I believe, I expect it."
 Pelendritou took part in the heats of the women's 100 metre breaststroke SB13 on 11 September, where she was assigned heat one, which she finished in one minute and 20.72 seconds, in sixth place out of eight swimmers overall, advancing her to the final.
 In the final, she overtook two competitors in the second half of the race, but lost the bronze medal to Colleen Young of the United States by around 20 cm and two-hundredths of a second to finish fourth with a new personal best Paralympic time of one minute and 17.22 seconds.